JOliverosRIng/Databases-ii/README.md

 **Date:** November 2025

 ---
+# Workshop 3: Concurrency, Parallelism, and Performance Strategies

+## Project Overview
+This repository contains the deliverables for Workshop 3, focusing on the performance optimization and concurrency analysis of the Digital University Library Platform.
+The architecture evolves from a conceptual data model to a high-performance hybrid system using Polyglot Persistence (PostgreSQL + MongoDB + Redis).

-# Digital University Library – Data Architecture (Workshops 3)
+## Digital University Library – Data Architecture (Workshops 3)

 This repository contains the documentation and related artefacts for the **data architecture design of the Digital University Library**, developed as part of the *Databases 2* course.